-Annual aid of up to \$5 per parcel for assessing units that meet State standards that include annual revisions of assessments and comprehensive re-inventory and revaluation at least once every six years;
+Annual aid of up to \$5 per parcel for assessing units that meet State standards, including annual revisions of assessments and comprehensive re-inventory and revaluation at least once every six years;

-- Consolidation aid providing a one-time financial incentive of up to \$7 per parcel to encourage cost-efficiency through the coordination of assessment functions performed by two or more assessing units; - Assessor training aid to reimburse local assessment officials (including assessors and county directors of property tax services) for their cost of attending State-mandated training courses; - STAR administration aid to ensure that localities are compensated for their workload associated with the administration of the State's school tax relief program; - Software support which includes the development, maintenance, training and consulting relating to a state-of-the-art software program to facilitate cost-efficient administration of local property taxes; and - Advisory appraisals for certain complex properties such as utilities and large manufacturing plants - which require highly specialized resources that are not available to most local assessors.
+- Consolidation aid providing a one-time financial incentive of up to \$12 per parcel to encourage cost-efficiency through the coordination of assessment functions performed by two or more assessing units; - Assessor training aid to reimburse local assessment officials (including assessors and county directors of property tax services) for their cost of attending State-mandated training courses; - STAR and STAR Plus administration aid to ensure that localities are compensated for their workload associated with the administration of the State's school tax relief programs; - Software support which includes the development, maintenance, training and consulting relating to a state-of-the-art software program to facilitate cost-efficient administration of local property taxes; and - Advisory appraisals for certain complex properties such as utilities and large manufacturing plants - which require highly specialized resources that are not available to most local assessors.

-These State aid programs have been a catalyst for enhancing the equity and cost-efficiency of local property tax administration throughout the State.
+These State aid programs have been a catalyst for enhancing the equity and cost-efficiency of local property tax administration throughout New York.
 According to recent data, nearly two-thirds of the State's assessing units prepare assessment rolls that are reasonably equitable and current.
-Additionally, since the introduction of consolidation aid in 1994, 95 towns in 23 counties have come together to form 41 coordinated assessment programs.
+Additionally, since the introduction of consolidation aid in 1994, 108 towns in 24 counties have come together to form 46 coordinated assessment programs.